Richardinho/cors-experiment/README.md

 ```

-Make XHR request from foo.com to bar.com.
+Make XHR request from `foo.com` to `bar.com`.

 This fails with the following error shown in the browser.

 > Access to fetch at 'http://bar.com/test.json' from origin 'http://foo.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

-Adding this into the `.htaccess` file in the bar directory causes the request to be successful.
+Adding this into the `.htaccess` file in the `/bar` directory causes the request to be successful.

 ```
   <IfModule mod_headers.c>